Table of Contents

 Takdah is another beautiful village near Tinchulay at a distance of around 3 kilometers.
 Takdah Monastery, a small monastery, is situated here.

-During World War I, Takdah was one of the the most strategic locations for the British.
-Army camps were setup here, which is now known as Takdah Cantonment, a military cantonment of the Indian army.
+During World War I, Takdah was one of the most strategic locations for the British.
+Army camps were set up here, which is now known as Takdah Cantonment, a military cantonment of the Indian army.

-Durpin Dara Viewpoint (Dara means hills) is at a distance of around 10 kilometers from Takdah, within the Cantonment.
-The sight of river Teesta flowing through the picturesque landscapes makes you spellbound.
+Durpin Dara Viewpoint (Dara means hills) is at a distance of around ten kilometres from Takdah, within the Cantonment.
+The sight of the river Teesta flowing through the picturesque landscapes makes you spellbound.

 How Do I Go to Tinchuley?